• Project

 Project overview

-Three culverts carrying tributaries to Hylebos Creek near Federal Way will be replaced with new structures under SR 161 that do not create a barrier to fish.
+Three culverts carrying tributaries to Hylebos Creek near Federal Way that block fish passage will be replaced with new structures under SR 161 that restore natural stream conditions.
 This work builds on our commitment to remove fish barriers on streams that run under state highways.

 Timeline